 While a financial protection conversation most commonly takes place around mortgages or other life events such as the birth of a child or marriage, it’s important not to forget the role it plays in your clients’ wider financial planning, including their retirement.

-If this conversation isn’t one you’re having already with your clients, you’ll find some valuable information and tips in this handy guide to help you take the first steps
+If this conversation isn’t one you’re having already with your clients, you’ll find some valuable information and tips in this handy guide (PDF 1MB) to help you take the first steps

 For More Information